Cullen Grace

-Cullen James Grace (born 20 December 1999) is a New Zealand rugby union player who plays for the in Super Rugby and in the Bunnings NPC.
-His position is lock.
+Cullen James Grace (born 20 December 1999) is a New Zealand rugby union player who plays for the in Super Rugby and in the NPC as a lock.

+Club career

+Canterbury and Crusaders

+In 2018, Grace captained the Canterbury under-19 team.

 He was named in the Crusaders squad for the 2020 season.

+Scarlets

+On 26 June 2026, Grace signed with the Scarlets in the United Rugby Championship.

+International career

+Grace represented New Zealand U20 in the 2019 World Rugby Under 20 Championship.

 Grace made his All Blacks debut on 7 November 2020 against Australia at Brisbane.
 In 2022, He was called into the Māori All Blacks squad for the match against Ireland.

 Personal life

 Grace is a New Zealander of Māori (Ngāti Whakaue) descent.